o-qcblog/o-qcblog.github.io/_posts/2024-05-31-Dynamic-Programming.md

 [<img src="{{ site.baseurl}}/images/Post2/P2_1.png" alt="" width="600" />]({{ site.baseurl}}/)

-Here, as the size of the input is small, just by trial and error, we can see that the longest non-decreasing subsequence is
+Here, as the size of the input is small, just by trial and error, we can see that the longest increasing subsequence is

 [<img src="{{ site.baseurl}}/images/Post2/P2_2.png" alt="" width="600" />]({{ site.baseurl}}/)